nojhan/clutchlog/README.md

 enum level {quiet=0, error=1, warning=2, progress=3, info=4, debug=5, xdebug=6};
 ```

-File, function and line are indicated using regular expression:
+File, function and line filters are indicated using (ECMAScript) regular expressions:
 ```cpp
 log.file(".*"); // File location, defaults to any. log.func(".*"); // Function location, defaults to any. log.line(".*"); // Line location, defaults to any.
 ```
-A shortcut function can be used to indicates file, function and line regular expression at once:
+A shortcut function can be used to filter all at once:
 ```cpp
 log.location(file, func, line); // Defaults to any, second and last parameters being optional.
 ```